-Effectiveness of No-Fault Auto Insurance: As noted earlier, insurers generally favor laws that provide for verbal thresholds on suits instead of dollar thresholds.
+As noted earlier, insurers generally favor laws that provide for verbal thresholds on suits instead of dollar thresholds.
 One of the disadvantages of having a "dollar target" for medical expenses is that it may encourage the submission of fraudulent claims.
-In addition, unless the law includes a provision that enables the threshold to be adjusted to keep pace with inflation, (medical costs, for example, have been increasing at a rate of close to 10 percent a year) its effectiveness in curbing litigation is gradually eroded.
+In addition, unless the law includes a provision that enables the threshold to be adjusted to keep pace with inflation, its effectiveness in curbing litigation is gradually eroded.

 There is a wide variation in monetary thresholds and in other benefits provided.
-For example, monetary thresholds range from $1,000 in Kentucky to $4,000 in Minnesota.
-In Utah, the medical benefits limit is $3,000 and in Michigan there is no limit on the medical benefits a claimant may receive.
 One problem in states with higher than average PIP benefits is that dishonest providers of professional services have found ways to abuse and cheat the system, pushing up the cost of auto insurance.
-New Jersey pioneered reforms designed to curb overuse of medical care in its overhaul of the auto insurance system in 1998, and has subsequently worked to place reasonable limits on medical care costs.
+New Jersey pioneered reforms designed to curb overuse of medical care in its overhaul of the auto insurance system in 1998 and has subsequently worked to place reasonable limits on medical care costs.
 Other states have modeled their reforms on the New Jersey protocols.